WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped J with git
+  * KW :sparkles: THANK YOU - please update the onboarding repository with any resources you think are useful!
+  * Really interesting that there's a need for sharing this knowledge.
+    * What about running a Cut, Copy, Paste session?
+A "school fair" day?!
+Can we get the doctoral students to show off their skills and share with each other?
+    * KW: I think this needs to be a student lead idea but I AM SO HAPPY to help out in anyway.

 #### Who helped you this week?

 * TF, Kirstie, LL helped me with me with my msc application
+  * KW: FINGERS CROSSED
 * The delightful pull requester on bnip who helped with the Travis CI
+  * KW: YAAAAY :tada::balloon::tada:

 #### What did you achieve?

 * Surviving OpenCon
+  * It was fun, but very overwhelming!
+  * KW: Interesting to compare maths research openness (on arXiv, no data) with open education for maths - how to learn is siloed etc, also the need for inclusivity and re-defining success (or who is good) in maths.
 * BNIP regression tests now save hashes instead of files
-* Applying to Oxford MSC
+* CD: Applying to Oxford MSC
-* converted data to csv, included speeding up the script that does that
+* DAS: Converted data to csv, included speeding up the script that does that
+  * KW: YEAAAAAH - thank you - super valuable

 #### What did you struggle with?

 * Being too busy!
 I'm really grateful that I got to go to OpenCon, but man was I tired afterwards